AllianceAuth-Apps/eveskinserver/README.md

 The endpoint can be reached at xx and is free for public consumption.

+## Legal

+All game related data ("game data", e.g. in folder ccp_data) is owned by CCP hf and used in accordance with the developer licence agreement.

 ## Donation

-The endpoint is free to use.
 But if you'd like to say thanks, a ISK donation is always very welcome: **Erik Kalkoken**